Maxell promotes tree-planting activities as part of its environmental initiatives.

 Measures against desertification.

-Afforestation activities in Kumamoto Prefecture
+Tree-planting activities in Kumamoto Prefecture, Japan

 Kumamoto Prefecture_1